-F Water, plumbing and bathroom fittings

-Repair category 1

-Notes Seals around bath and shower areas are frequently troublesome.
+Water, plumbing and bathroom fittings Repair category 2 Notes The bathroom fittings are of an older design and replacement in the medium term should be anticipated.
+Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water

-Repair category 2
+Repair category 1

-Notes The central heating boiler appears to be of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.